maier49/static-optimize-plugin/README.md

 the AST structure offered by webpack, making changes to the compilation.

-The plugin takes a map of _static_ features, where the key is the name of the feature and the value is either `true` if the feature is present in that context, otherwise `false`.
+The plugin takes a map of _static_ features, where the key is the name of the feature and the value is either `true` if the feature is present in that context, otherwise `false`.np

 For example in a webpack configuration, the map of features would look like this: